 Research on an extract of Saw palmetto, mentioned above, for BPH however is not convincing.
 The results were no better than a placebo.
 Perhaps eating the whole fruit, a traditional North American Indian food, might be more effective.

-Avocados are extremely good for you in many ways, incidentally, but if you have a weight problem, you will have to reduce your other fat intake, or better still high GI carbs.
-They contain zero cholesterol.
+Avocados are extremely good for you in many ways, incidentally, but if you have a weight problem, you will have to reduce your other fat intake, or better still the refined high GI carbs.

 There are two reasons really why your chiropractor should be interested in your prostate gland health.

-At this stage all I would say is that milking the prostate once a month, or even once a week, is a far better option than a prostate operation for benign prostatic hypertrophy.
-That's if you have no desire to be impotent or incontinent.
+At this stage all I would say is that milking the gland once a month, or even once a week, is a far better option than an operation for benign prostatic hypertrophy.
+That is if you have no desire to be impotent or incontinent.

-Treatment for BPH often includes drugs known as 5-alpha reductase inhibitors.
+Treatment for hypertrophy of the gland often includes medication known as 5-alpha reductase inhibitors.
 Two large new studies from the Prostate Cancer Prevention Trial have found that these drugs increase the risk of you getting aggressive prostate cancer by nearly fifty percent.